 This beach is also located south of the island, in the region of Rethymnon.

-It’s not as isolated as others, but the shore is wide and spacious making you feel alone even when thousands of tourists are on the same beach as you.
+It’s not as isolated as others, but the shore is wide and spacious.
+It always makes me feel alone even when thousands of tourists are on the same beach as me.

 The three impressive rock formations that the beach is named after are located on the extreme east of the island.
 There, three uniquely shaped massive stones jut out of the sea forming a bizarre landscape.

 It’s possible to rent sunbeds and umbrellas from the few tavernas that also sell drinks, snacks, and food.
 All you need to pack is your beach towel and your sunscreen.